RuhiTaj/floodPrediction/README.md

 Prediction of floods using LSTM Neural networks:

-Neural Networks are useful at situations, where we need to understand the nature of complicated hydrological system.
+     Neural Networks are useful in situations like these where we need to understand the nature of complicated hydrological systems.We will be basically predicting the parameters of a non-linear time series neural network model.

       Long Short Term Memory networks(LSTMs) are a special kind of Recurrent Neural Networks, capable of learning long-term dependencies.

       LSTMs are explicitly designed to avoid the long-term dependency problem.
-Remembering information for long periods of time is practically  their default behavior.
+Remembering information for long periods of time is practically their default behavior.This is essential in case of flood prediction as any event like heavy deforestation happened a few years back might add up to a increased probability of a heavy flood now.

 Why LSTMs?